divyam02/movie-oracle/README.md

 I attempted to represent this as two matrices with vectors of users and items containing latent features.
 I included user and item biases for ratings and L2 regularization for the loss function.
 I used stochastic gradient descent to optimize the weights after solving the update rules for myself.
 I have managed to optimize it somewhat with numpy, and I am obtaining convergence in 600 iterations.
 ### Online Learning Rapid Recommendation
 The convergence of validation loss for the previous method usually takes more than 30 seconds, after which Heroku requests a timeout and the application crashes.
 For that purpose I performed gradient descent on a single vector representing the user input ratings and trained it using the optimized item-latent-factor matrix and optimized item bias I calculated in the previous method.
 This allows for rapid training online to produce recommendations without having to resolve the original ratings matrix.

+##  Deciding K
+K is the number of ratings the user must input in order to recieve K recommendation.
+I was able calculate the RMSE for the predicted ratings of the top K movies the matrix factorization algorithm returns against the actual ratings given by the user.
+I did this by keeping only K random ratings in the ratings vector of the user and making the rest unrated (NaN).
+Then using the matrix factorizing algorithm, I got predictions for the other items and calculated RMSE for top K. I then averaged over the RMSE errors I got for various values of K over 10 randomly selected users.

+K  is optimally = 5, at least for my dataset

 ## Sources
 ### Matrix Factorization